 Why this programme?

-The Master Programme in Biology, specialising in Environmental Toxicology, covers the entire chain of the impact of chemicals on nature, from biochemical processes in living cells, via physiological effects on cells, organs and individuals to consequences at population and ecosystem levels.
-The programme has substantial applied aspects within fields such as risk assessment, environmental impact descriptions and the testing of chemicals.
+The specialisation in Environmental Toxicology covers the entire chain of the impact of chemicals on nature, from molecular and biochemical processes in living cells, via physiological effects on cells, organs and individuals to consequences at population and ecosystem levels.
+The courses have substantial applied aspects within fields such as risk assessment, environmental impact descriptions and the testing of chemicals.

-For this specialisation we recommend that you start with a good knowledge of chemistry and animal physiology.
+Student profile For this specialisation, we recommend that you already have good knowledge of chemistry and animal physiology.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

-The Master Programme in Biology, specialising in Environmental Toxicology, starts with the course Toxicology D, but students who already have a strong background in toxicology may instead choose Limnology D or Ecology D. With the aim to provide a deeper understanding of toxicological sciences, the course in toxicology will integrate theoretical knowledge with hands on experience of different toxicological methods and concepts.
+The Master's Programme in Biology, specialising in Environmental Toxicology, starts with the course Toxicology (level D).
+If you already have a strong background in toxicology, you may take the course Limnology (level D) instead.
+With the aim to provide a deeper understanding of toxicological sciences, the course in toxicology will integrate theoretical knowledge with hands-on experience of different toxicological methods and concepts.
 The course covers a broad spectrum of topics, ranging from effects on a cellular level, through specific organ toxicity to the subsequent application in risk assessment of chemicals.

 The next course, Ecotoxicology, deals with chemicals in the environment - for example their origin, fate, distribution and effects.
 Within this course, short projects focusing on current ecotoxicological problems will give you an idea about the job assignments of professional ecotoxicologists, for example, environmental risk assessment.

-The final course of the second term, Toxicology and Risk Assessment, will increase your knowledge in toxicology and give practical experience in human health risk assessment.
-This kind of competence is requested if you plan to work in authorities or in the chemical/pharmaceutical industry.
+The final course of the second semester, Toxicology and Risk Assessment, deepens your knowledge in toxicology and gives practical experience in human health risk assessment.
+This kind of competence is requested if you plan to work in authorities or in the chemical and pharmaceutical industry.

-The Master Programme in Biology, specialising in Environmental Toxicology, is an entry port for PhD training in Sweden as well as abroad.
-Your most important merit in that respect is your degree project.
-With a careful choice of the courses and topic for your degree project you will leave this specialisation with a solid theoretical knowledge regarding harmful substances inside and outside your body in cell as well as practical knowledge of the methods you need to study them.
+The specialisation in Environmental Toxicology also provides a solid basis for PhD studies in Sweden and internationally.
+Your most important merit in that aspect is your degree project.
+With a careful choice of the courses and topic for your degree project you will graduate with a solid theoretical knowledge regarding harmful substances as well as practical knowledge of the analytical and practical methods that you need in further studies.